 Whether you support Bethany through the unrestricted Annual Fund or through restricted or endowment giving, there are a number of ways you can give.
 Bethany’s procedures for making current gifts are outlined below.
 If you want to explore deferred gifts or other special giving opportunities, we have a new expanded website on planned giving strategies.
-Click here for the introduction to that planned giving site and here for the specific page on ways to make a planned gift.
-That segment of our site also includes more in-depth analysis of types of assets with which you may want to make gifts, both current and deferred.

 By Credit Card Online

 You may support the Bethany Annual Fund any time with a credit card using our secure online donation page.